shridpant/mindhunters/README.md

 ## Premise

-Cyber bullying has risen exponentially over the years, especially among teens.
+**Cyber bullying** has risen exponentially over the years, especially among teens.
 And while the traumatic experiences of the victims are well-known, little has been done by social media giants to preemptively take action.
-On a large scale application, merely acting on "reported posts" is not nearly sufficient.
+On a large scale application, merely acting on the _reported posts_ is not nearly sufficient.
 It is absolutely necessary to proactively participate in the prevention of cyber bullying.

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 [![Product Name Screenshot][product-screenshot]](https://github.com/shridpant/mindhunters)

 `Mindhunters` is a state-of-the-art LSTM-based NLP-algorithm on which this social media platform is wrapped.
 It provides sophisticated detection of texts that are violent, offensive, sexist, racist, discriminant or derogatory in nature.
-Scores are generated using `Mindhunters`, which affect the "Reputation" of each user.
+Scores are generated using `Mindhunters`, which affect the _reputation_ of each user.
 The generated scores are used to provide alerts to the social media platform, which may take appropriate action against the post and/or user.

-This project was made in our participation of `UB Hacking 2020`.
+This project was, originally, made in our participation of <a href="https://devpost.com/software/mindhunters" target="_blank">`UB Hacking 2020`</a>.

 ### Built With

 The server-side application was built with Flask, Keras and NLTK.
-Other resources included SQLite3 for database management, and HTML, CSS and JavaScript for the client-side application.
-Mindhunters was made possible by many open-sourced libraries and frameworks.
+SQLite3 was employed for database management, and HTML, CSS and JavaScript for the client-side application. `Mindhunters` was made possible by many open-sourced libraries and frameworks.

 ### Working

-Each post a user posts has a score associated with it.
-The score is given by the sigmoid function of the output layer of NLP model.
-If the value of score is greater than 0.5 the post is considered to be voilent and the reputation value is decreased according to a simple formula, vice versa if the score is less than 0.5.
-The reputation score helps us in determining the frequency of voilent posts that a user posts on social media.
+A _score_ is associated with each post that the users make.
+The _score_ is assigned by the sigmoid function in the output layer of `Mindhunters`.
+If the value of the _score_ is greater than the threshold (θ), then the post is considered to be inappropriate. _θ_ may be tuned between a value of 0 and 1, according to the required sensitivity.
+The _reputation_ of the users are determined by the _f(x)_, where _f_ is a function incorporating all the individual _scores_ of the posts for each user.
+Posts that are marked inappropriate decrease the _reputation_ of the users, while the other posts increase it.
+While the _reputation_ system was created to work on the backend of the application, the current version of the Social Media publicly displays the _score_ assigned to each post and the _reputation_ associated with each user.
+In practise, however, these parameters may be used in he backend to evaluate reasonable actions, including reporting the users to law enforcement.

 ### Usage